Academic uses AI to write opinion piece, sparking controversy and retraction

 Key details reported by multiple sources:

-- Western Sydney University’s pro vice-chancellor for quality and integrity, Prof Cath Ellis, wrote an opinion piece published in the Sydney Morning Herald on May 2026 (exact date not specified but referenced as 'last month' in both articles).
+- Western Sydney University’s pro vice-chancellor for quality and integrity, Prof Cath Ellis, wrote an opinion piece published in the Sydney Morning Herald on May 2026 (exact date varies but all sources agree it was last month before June 2026) that was later retracted.

-- The Sydney Morning Herald removed Ellis’s opinion piece after discovering it was AI-generated without disclosure, with editor Jordan Baker calling the omission 'unacceptable'.
+- The Sydney Morning Herald removed Ellis’s opinion piece after discovering it was generated with AI assistance, which violated their editorial guidelines.

-- Ellis used a Copilot Large Language Model (LLM) by uploading 40,000 words of her own original materials to generate drafts for the article.
+- Ellis used Copilot (Microsoft’s LLM) to draft her article by uploading 40,000 words of her own original materials, which the model summarized to provide prompts for early drafts.

 Points of Difference